 Do you ever have one of those days that you just feel AMAZINGLY LUCKY AND HAPPY ALL DAY LONG?
-The day I visited The Azores Islands in Portugal was one of those days for me.
+My one day in The Azores Islands in Portugal was one of those days for me.

 What are The Azores, anyway?

-It was still pretty quiet when we arrived in the port of Ponta Delgada, and we left the ship as early as possible to make the most of this one day on land before several more sea days would take us to Ferrol in the North of Spain.
-Having been in the Caribbean not long before, the weather was decidedly more Spring-like than I had become acclimatized to, but the sun was shining and the birds were twittering and these were all brilliant signs that life is good; so I was well and truly loving it, I tell you.
-We came to a square paved in classic Portuguese style with beautiful patterns, and some men were putting up some lights on the trees in the centre, ready for a festival at the weekend.
+It was still pretty quiet when we arrived in the port of Ponta Delgada, and we left the ship as early as possible to make the most of this one day in The Azores before several more sea days, which would take us to Ferrol in the North of Spain.
+Having been in the Caribbean not long before, the weather was decidedly more Spring-like than I had become acclimatized to, but the sun was shining and the birds were twittering and these were all brilliant signs that life is good.
+I was well and truly loving it, I tell you.
+We came to a square paved in classic Portuguese style with beautiful patterns, and some men were putting up strings of lights on the trees in the centre, ready for a festival at the weekend.

 We hung around in the square for a while, sticking to the sunny spots and waiting for our pal Dima, who had gone to deal with something awesome.
 Dima, who had been to this beautiful place before, had headed to the car hire office to hire a car that we could cruise around in all day long.
-The countryside on these islands looked incredible and if you want to see it properly, the best way of all is to hire a car and drive straight on into it.
+The countryside in The Azores is incredible and if you want to see it properly, the best way of all is to hire a car and drive straight on into it.

 Eventually the fields and flowers gave way to pine trees and ferns with tightly curled leaves starting to unfurl into a layer of morning dew.
 You could smell the woody scent of the pine trees, and the higher up we got, the fresher the air became.